watchout254/password-generator/README.md

 # password-generator
 There is only one way to find out, run the code my guy.
-Now!!!!!
+Now!!!!! si you go mahn